Lori Wrzesinski, M.S.

 In 2000 she, along with a colleague Ms. Deborah Zembo, developed curriculum for a major in the area of Deaf Education.
-Currently, CSD partners with the School of Education to ensure all students, upon graduation, have passed the necessary State exams that allow them to teach deaf and hard of hearing students in a K-12 setting in the State of Texas.
+Currently, CSD partners with the School of Education to ensure all students, upon graduation, have passed the necessary state exams that allow them to teach deaf and hard of hearing students in a K-12 setting in the State of Texas.

 She has been married to her husband David since 1987.
 They have been blessed with a unique family unit.
 They have one biological son, Joshua who is a 2014 Baylor graduate.
-In 2008 the Lord blessed David and Lori with two new family members, a son, Lawrence Howard Grieve (age 15) and a daughter, Samantha Grieve (age 17).
-Howie is currently serving in the Marines and Samantha graduated from Tarleton State and is currently employed with the State.
-They have one grandson.
+In 1998 the Lord blessed David and Lori with two new family members, a son, Lawrence Howard Grieve and a daughter, Samantha Grieve.
+They have two beautiful grandsons who keep them quite busy.
+She and her husband enjoy outdoor activities in their free time.

 American Sign Language, Deaf studies and ASL/English Interpreting.

-A.A.S.
-McLennan Community College
+- A.A.S.
+(ASL/English Interpreting), McLennan Community College

-M.S.
-Baylor University
+- M.S.
+(Communication Sciences and Disorders) Baylor University